This article needs additional citations for verification. (October 2019) |

 According to the Scottish Traveller Education Programme, an estimated 20,000 Scottish Gypsies/Travellers live in Scotland.[151] this includes Scottish Lowland Romani Travellers, Indigenous Scottish Lowland Travellers, Irish Travellers, Funfair Travellers (Showman) as well as Eastern European Roma.

-The term "gypsy" in the United Kingdom has come to mean anyone who travels with no fixed abode (regardless of ethnic group).
-In some parts of the UK, the Romani are commonly called "tinkers" because of their traditional trade as tinsmiths.
+In some parts of the UK, the Romani may be referred to as "tinkers" because of their traditional trade as tinsmiths.

 Irish Travellers, Scottish Highland Travellers, Funfair Travellers (Showman) are non-Romani Travelling groups found in the United Kingdom.